MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppDeploy.rst

     Total time: 1 minute 6 seconds

-The files produced by the build process is located in a dedicated ``target~/artifacts`` folder in the project and is published to the target module repository declared in :ref:`MicroEJ Module Manager settings file <mmm_settings_file>`.
+The files produced by the build process are located in a dedicated ``target~/artifacts`` folder in the project and is published to the target module repository declared in :ref:`MicroEJ Module Manager settings file <mmm_settings_file>`.